Issues

 Dominant cultural attitudes are implicated in the production of climate breakdown and limit potential ways of facing it.
 Assumptions around the primacy of progress, growth, reason, and order suppress or ignore other cultural approaches.
 At the same time, the prevailing culture of the architectural profession prioritises high art over labour, external aesthetics over human welfare, and works “for” rather than “with” target groups in its approach.
 Anthropocentric ways of seeing the world as a set of problems to be fixed leads to technocratic and divided mindsets.
 Against this, climate breakdown requires relational and diverse ways of thinking and acting.
 Culture becomes a shared realm, not the domain of the privileged few.
 The ideas, customs, and behaviours of architecture as we know it are only one way of understanding, creating, and occupying space.
 Architecture’s professionalised and academic culture has profound effects on climate, whether by normalising the extraction of materials from the earth or discarding waste back into it, or overly relying on techno-fix solutionism.
 Rethinking cultural approaches to and of spatial practices enables their transformation.

 The orthodoxies and operations of the capitalist economic system are major drivers of climate breakdown.
 Growth, as a purely economic measure and profit for the benefit of the few is pursued irrespective of nature’s limits and planetary boundaries.
-The beyond-human world is treated as a site to be economically exploited.
+The more-than-human world is treated as a site to be economically exploited.
 Architecture becomes a pawn in economic trading, and with it architects the handservants of capital.
 To avoid the most devastating effects of breakdown, other diverse economic models, ignored by dominant economic theories, need to be brought to the surface.
-Climate justice necessitates a re-evaluation of what constitutes value, and the introduction of other measures of growth, which respect the rights of all humans and beyond-humans.
+Climate justice necessitates a re-evaluation of what constitutes value, and the introduction of other measures of growth, which respect the rights of all humans and more-than-human.
 Enacting distributed, shared, and ethical economies engenders new social, and so spatial formations, all of which have implications for architecture.

 Infrastructures are critical support systems inseparable from climate.
 Infrastructures affect their surroundings, introducing physical and organisational structures that shape the operation of a society.
 From motorway systems to gas-pipelines, infrastructures conventionally rely on technocratic approaches, usually using carbon-intensive means to ‘fix’ individual situations, overlooking the integrated nature of problems by isolating them in closed systems.
 Too often, various infrastructures are overlaid on each other in a wasteful and non-relational manner, or new ones endlessly replace older ones in a cycle of obsolescence.
-Instead, infrastructures need to be understood as processes with profound impacts on the human and beyond-human.
+Instead, infrastructures need to be understood as processes with profound impacts on the human and more-than-human.
 Such an understanding combines the material with the immaterial and brings together the physical, social, and digital; new forms of infrastructure need to be dynamic, complex, ambiguous, and situated.
 In the face of climate breakdown, it is crucial to recognise and recover infrastructures as support systems that work with the world rather than from above.
 This involves drawing from principles of regeneration and a deep understanding of change and temporality.

 The way that climate is conceived determines how it is addressed.
 Knowledge systems are still dominated by Eurocentric and imperial modes of modernity, which reduce the planet and its peoples to forms of logic and control.
-Knowledge, including that of architecture, is guarded canon.
+Knowledge, including that of architecture, is a guarded canon.
 Within this closed system, vocabularies of scientific reason exclude and devalue other ways of knowing, not least those developed in other cultures and regions.
 Within these systems of epistemological power, climate becomes another abstraction, subject to human manipulation.
 Humankind is separated from nature, enabling nature’s exploitation.
 However, the devastating ecological impact of such a limited canon of thinking is now so apparent as to demand other ways of thinking and knowing, which admit to human vulnerability in contrast to the presumed authority of previous times.
 Different ways of knowing enable different ways of being and acting, with architecture released from its conventional confines.
 Such an approach sees expertise everywhere, surfacing forms of knowledge that have been suppressed by modernity.

 Land is fundamental to life on earth, and yet this existential dependency is overwritten by the way that modernity treats land conceptually and operationally.
 Land’s political, ecological, and cultural conditions shape the lives of those living on it.
 Enclosed, privatised, and financialised, land only serves the profit of the few.
 Logged, fracked, and polluted, land is wounded and depleted.
 The colonial appropriation of Indigenous lands is closely tied to related exploitations of resources and people which contribute to climate breakdown.
 Against land’s abstraction and commodification, architecture needs to engage not just with what goes onto the land, but the conditions of land itself.
 Understanding the ecological value of land as soil is part of more emancipatory forms of spatial practice.
 Acknowledging land as a living being, as a vibrant entity that sustains life with rights of its own, engenders a more holistic approach.